Krafton: Striking Distance Studios

-In June 2019, a new studio called Striking Distance was opened in conjunction with Glen Schofield, the co-founder of Sledgehammer Games.
+In June 2019, a new American studio called Striking Distance was opened in conjunction with Glen Schofield, the co-founder of Sledgehammer Games.
 Striking Distance, headed by Schofield as chief executive officer, was set to develop narrative-driven games based on PUBG.
 The studio's first game is The Callisto Protocol, a survival horror game.
 It was originally intended to be set within the PUBG universe but that never went into fruition.
 It was released on December 2, 2022.
 In August 2024, the studio announced [REDACTED], a new game set in the Callisto Protocol universe.
 [REDACTED] was released on 28 October 2024, receiving initial positive reviews.

 Striking Distance Studios is headquartered in San Ramon, California.

 RisingWings

-RisingWings is a game development company formed by the merger of Pnix and Delusion.
+RisingWings is a South Korean video game development studio formed by the merger of Pnix and Delusion.
 RisingWings focuses primarily on casual mobile games.
 RisingWings is based in Seoul.

 Dreamotion Inc.

-Dreamotion is a South Korean video game development company founded in July 2016.
+Dreamotion is a South Korean video game development studio founded in July 2016.
 They primarily focus on developing mobile games.
 Dreamotion was acquired by Krafton on 13 May 2021.
+The studio's latest game and first console and PC title is the adventure game, My Little Puppy.